decentraland/old-documentation/_posts/getting-started/2018-01-02-coding-scenes.md

 ## The game loop

 The [game loop](http://gameprogrammingpatterns.com/game-loop.html) is the backbone of a Decentraland scene's code.
-It cycles through the main code at a regular interval and does the following:
+It cycles through part of the code at a regular interval and does the following:

 - Listen for user input
 - Update the scene
 - Re-render the scene

 In most traditional software programs, all events are triggered directly by user actions.
-Nothing it the program's state will change until the user clicks on a button, opens a menu, etc.
+Nothing in the program's state will change until the user clicks on a button, opens a menu, etc.

 Interactive environments and games are different from that.
 Not all changes to the scene are necessarily caused by a user's actions.
 Your scene could have animated objects that move on their own or even non-player characters that have their own AI.
 Some user actions might also take multiple frames to be completed, for example if the opening of a door needs to take a whole second, the door position must be incrementally updated about 30 times as it moves.